adyromantika/random-posts-widget/readme.txt

 Donate link: http://www.romantika.name/v2/
 Tags: random, posts, random posts, widget
 Requires at least: 2.1
-Tested up to: 2.3
+Tested up to: 3.5.1
-Stable tag: trunk
+Stable tag: 2.1

 This simple plugin is a widget that displays a list of random posts on your widgetized sidebar.

+It supports multiple instances with WordPress 2.8 and above.

 == Description ==

 This simple plugin is a widget that displays a list of random posts on your widgetized sidebar.

+It supports multiple instances with WordPress 2.8 and above.

 == Installation ==

-1. Upload `randomposts.php` to the `/wp-content/plugins/` directory
+1. Upload `randomposts.php` to the `/wp-content/plugins/random-posts-widget` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Use your 'Presentation'/'Sidebar Widgets' settings to drag and configure

+Or use the automatic update feature

 == Configuration ==